 Accordingly, management currently identifies the Group as having only one reportable segment, being real estate agency.
 The financial results from this segment are equivalent to the financial statements of the consolidated Group as a whole.

 OPERATING LEASE ARRANGEMENTS

-Minimum lease payments under operating leases recognised as an expense in the 20 110 year 28 113
+S\$'000 S\$'000 Minimum lease payments under operating leases recognised as an expense in the year 28

-At the end of the reporting year, the Group has outstanding commitments under non-cancellable operating leases which fall due as follows:
+At the end of the reporting year, the Group has no outstanding commitments under non-cancellable operating leases.